 * matches all types of events.
-Category is indicative of the origin of the event -
+Category is indicative of the origin of the event.

-user.* matches events that are relevant to individual consumption, and omitting an asterisk will do an exact match.
+- Omitting an asterisk will do an exact match.
 See the GET /event_types route definition in the external API for the list of event types.

-In most cases events are generated during an operation involving a resource.
+In most cases, events are generated during an operation involving a resource.
 Resource type is metadata of that resource.
 For instance

 image_tag is the resource type in a policy evaluation update event.

-* matches all resource types if you are uncertain what resource type to use
+* matches all resource types if you are uncertain what resource type to use.